GreenAlgorithms/green-algorithms-tool/docs/developer_guide/getting_started.md

 | `className` | str                                     | The component class, for CSS styling.              |

 Components `id` are their **unique** identifier throughout the app.
 The `children` property is the only positional arguments of a Dash component, it is often a list of contents (sub-components, textual or numeric content).
 Many components also have additional properties, depending on their nature, as shown below.

+??? danger "How to embed textual content in the app?"
+    Many HTML components contain text that is displayed on the user interface.
+However, as we implemented a translation feature, the raw text cannot be directly embedded in the app layout.
+If you want to create new textual content, you must follow the process described in the [translation page](../developer_guide/blueprints/translation.md) of the documentation.

 ``` py title='Dash components example'
 from dash import html, dcc